BluRosie/hgss-moves/README.md

 ### directions:
  place your rom into text/ as base.nds

+ extract overlay 7 from your heart gold rom and place it in the root directory as overlay9_0007.bin

+ extract overlay 10 from your heart gold rom and place it in the root directory as overlay9_0010.bin

  extract overlay 12 from your heart gold rom and place it in the root directory as overlay9_0012.bin

- extract overlay 10 from your heart gold rom and place it in the root directory as overlay9_0010.bin

  run scripts\make.bat in the root directory